sushilsingh5657/PIZZA-SALES-REPORT/README.md

-# SQL & POWERBI PROJECT: PIZZA SALES ANALYSIS
+# SQL & POWER BI PROJECT: PIZZA SALES ANALYSIS
 # Description
 This Power BI dashboard provides a comprehensive analysis of pizza sales from January to December 2015.
 It showcases key metrics such as total revenue, total orders, and average order value, along with detailed insights into daily/monthly trends, best and worst-selling pizzas, and performance by pizza category and size.
 The dashboard helps identify peak sales periods, top-performing products, and customer preferences to support data-driven business decisions.
 # Tools Used